Skip to Main Content

 Why you might want a different credit-rebuilding card

-While this card has many advantages, you might want to consider some of its drawbacks, such as its annual fee and lack of credit-building perks.
+While this card has a few advantages, you might also want to consider some of its drawbacks, such as its annual fee and lack of credit-building perks.
 Along with its temptation to spend more for the sake of earning rewards, this card’s lack of credit-friendly perks can quickly spiral credit newcomers into debt.

-Rates and fees: Annual fee might be too costly
+Rates and fees: The annual fee is costly

 Although it doesn’t require a security deposit, the Credit One Bank Platinum Visa for Rebuilding Credit is far from a low-cost card.
-The biggest potential cost to consider is the annual fee: $75 for the first year, then $99 per year after (billed at $8.25 per month).
+The biggest potential cost to consider is the annual fee: $75 for the first year.
+After that, $99 annually ($8.25 per month).
 Considering the low initial credit line, that is a lot to pay for not much spending power.

 Since the rewards rate is relatively low, the annual fee could make it hard to pocket any cash back.
 This sentiment is especially true in the second year.
 You’ll need to spend at least $825 per month (or $9,900 per year) in your bonus categories just to offset the $8.25 monthly fee with cash back rewards.